-Dhuska (also know as Dhooska or Dhushka) is a street food item of Jharkhand, but it is also prepared on the occasions of festivals and celebrations.
-It is basically a fried dish made of rice and pulses and served usually with green chutney.
+Dhuska (also known as Dhooska or Dhushka) is a street food item of Jharkhand, but it is also prepared on the occasions of festivals and celebrations.
+It is a fried dish made of rice and pulses and served usually with green chutney.

 8. West Bengal – Ras Malai